-For some people, flip-flops are affordable go-to’s for everyday wear, especially in warmer countries.
+For some people, flip-flops are affordable go-to's for everyday wear, especially in warmer countries.
 As a result, worldwide, we consume vast amounts every year.
-In 2019, experts valued the global flip flop market at 18.59 billion US dollars2.
+In 2019, experts valued the global flip-flop market at 18.59 billion US dollars.

-We don't want flip flops to disappear from the footwear market, neither do we want to live in a world suffocated by them.
-Hence we should challenge the sustainability of traditional flip flops, and with so many more sustainable choices available, the switch is easy.
+We don't want flip-flops to disappear from the footwear market, nor do we want to live in a world where they suffocate.
+Hence, we should challenge the sustainability of traditional flip-flops, and with so many more sustainable choices available, the switch is easy.

 Eco-friendly flip-flops are those that meet environmental standards of safety and sustainability.
 Producers make regular sandals or flip-flops from materials that are toxic to the environment.

-Producers make eco-friendly flip-flops from recycled materials or virgin eco-friendly materials.
+Producers make environmentally friendly flip-flops from recycled materials, virgin sustainable materials, and natural fibers.
 Some of these materials are listed below:

-Further, you’ll find in your search for the perfect eco-friendly flip flop a distinction between shoes that are simply eco-friendly and “vegan” shoes.
+Further, you'll find a distinction between simply eco-friendly shoes and "vegan" shoes in your search for the perfect planet-friendly flip-flop.
 Shoes made with fur, leather, and wool fit qualify as eco-friendly bill since they decompose in a landfill (providing the raw materials are ethically sourced).

-Whereas on the other hand, producers make vegan flip-flops with materials like hemp, cork, sugarcane, natural rubber, and all kinds of recycled rubber, especially vehicle tires.
+On the other hand, producers make vegan flip-flops with materials like hemp, cork, sugarcane, natural rubber, and all kinds of recycled rubber, especially recycled car tires.
+Some innovators are even turning recycled plastic bottles into flip-flops and recycling PET plastic from our shores to help keep them clean.
 No animal product goes into making vegan shoes.

-Furthermore, as flip flops tend to be at the more affordable end of the market, do check for brands making fair trade flip flops.
-Our best sustainable flip-flops choices come from ethical brands that ensure they look after the people making your shoes alongside the environment.
+Furthermore, as flip-flops tend to be at the more affordable end of the market, check for brands making fair trade flip-flops.
+Our best sustainable flip-flop choices come from ethical brands that ensure they look after the people making your shoes alongside the environment.